afonsolelis/statistics-with-rails/README.md

 # README

 Hey!
 This project is an attempt to study statistics with ruby ​​on rails.
-The book chosen is 'Statistics for Quality' written by Sônia Vieira.
-Every chapter is one endpoint with the general formula and solved questions.
 Enjoy!

 # RUBY VERSION